 For those who can afford the premium and wish to take advantage of its extras, I recommend the 270 for its more comfortable seat, which can increase the time you spend using it.
 Its additional user profile capacity and extra programs and resistance levels also add to the 270’s overall usefulness, as does its backlit display which gives greater flexibility in positioning,

 If, however, it’s not within your budget, the Schwinn 230 is a great deal for the discount you get considering the few features lost.

+I hope you found this Schwinn 230 Recumbent Bike review helpful.
 Still deciding which model to buy?
-Click this link to read reviews of more recumbent bikes
+Click this link to read reviews of other recumbent bikes